Zeus B. Held

 Zeus B. Held is a German music producer and musician, known for his work in the 1970s, 1980s and 1990s.
 He was involved with several artists of the krautrock, disco, and new wave era, such as Birth Control, Rockets, Gina X Performance, Dead Or Alive, John Foxx, Fashion, and Men Without Hats on their successful album Pop Goes the World.

-Besides being an experienced producer and sound creator, his musical education on piano and reed instruments made him also a well-respected arranger.
-Spending 6 years as keyboard player and multi-instrumentalist with the German prog-rock group "Birth Control" (6 LPs) gave him experience as a touring musician.
+His musical education on piano and reed instruments made him also a well-respected arranger.
+Spending 6 years as keyboard player and multi-instrumentalist with the German prog-rock group Birth Control (6 LPs) gave him experience as a touring musician.
 After these years on the road he worked as producer, session musician, programmer, and engineer in German and French studios before moving to London in 1982.